Health & Safety

 To protect children from reactions to unknown allergies and prevent overdoses, the State of Colorado has very strict medication administration guidelines.
 Medications, whether prescription or over-the-counter, may ONLY be administered at camp according to those guidelines.

-This includes any over-the-counter vitamins or supplements and all prescription medications such as pills, topicals, EpiPens, and inhalers.
+• This includes any over-the-counter vitamins or supplements, as well as all prescription medications such as pills, topicals, EpiPens, and inhalers.

-All medications brought to camp must be turned in to the Camp Nurse at check-in and must meet specific guidelines that will be provided in our Medical Forms packet after registration.
+• All camper medications must be turned in to the Camp Nurse at check-in and must meet specific state guidelines.

 medical records

-In accordance with the guidelines set by the Colorado Department of Public Health and Environment (CDPHE) and Child Care Licensing, two physician-signed Camp-specific medical forms are required for every camper by March 15.
-These forms include:
+Summer camp guidelines set by the Colorado Department of Public Health and Environment (CDPHE) and Child Care Licensing require us to collect physician-signed, Camp-specific medical forms for every camper.

-Due to state regulations, we are unable to accept substitute forms.
+Due to state regulations, we are unable to accept substitutes for the forms requested in our packet.

 Safety precautions